ceramicnetwork/docs/docs/authentication/3id-did/provider.md

 ### 5. Set the instance to Ceramic

-Set the 3ID DID Provider instance to the DID instance used by your Ceramic client in order to perform writes.
+Set the 3ID DID Provider instance to the DID instance used by your Ceramic client.

 ``` javascript
 ceramic.did.setProvider(provider)
 ```